-Sections 40-20-1 through 40-20-23; and Sections 33-2-210 through 33-2-213 Code of Alabama 1975, as amended.
+Sections 40-20-1 through 40-20-13 and 40-20-20 through 40-20-23; and Sections 33-2-210 through 33-2-213, Code of Alabama 1975, as amended.

 An annual privilege tax on all persons engaged in the business of producing or severing oil or gas from the soil or water, or from beneath the soil or water.
-(See OIL AND GAS PRODUCTION TAX).
+(See also Oil and Gas Production Tax).

 Well units are taxed at a percentage of the gross value of the oil or gas at the point of production.
 However, offshore well units producing at a depth greater than 8,000 feet below mean sea level are taxed at a percentage of gross proceeds attributable to the offshore production.
 The privilege tax rate varies.
-(See the following table and LEGISLATIVE HISTORY).
-Information on local taxes follows LEGISLATIVE HISTORY.
+(See the following table and Legislative History).
+Information on local taxes follows Legislative History.

 Well Type Annual Tax Rate Oil wells producing 25 barrels or less/day and gas wells producing 200 MCF or less/day.
 4% Incremental production from enhanced recovery projects.
-4% Onshore discovery or development wells permitted 7/1/84 or later for first five years of production.
-6% Offshore wells permitted on or after 7/1/88 and producing at a depth less than 8,000 feet.
-6% Onshore wells permitted 7/1/88 or later.
-6% Offshore wells permitted prior to 7/1/88 and producing at a depth less than 8,000 feet.
-8% All other onshore production.
-8% Offshore wells producing at a depth greater than 8,000 feet 3.65%
+4% Offshore wells permitted on or after July 1, 1988 and producing at a depth less than 8,000 feet below mean sea level.
+6% Onshore wells permitted on or after July 1, 1988, except those qualifying for lower tax rates.
+6% All other taxable production.
+8% Offshore wells producing at a depth greater than 8,000 feet below mean sea level.
+3.65% Any well permitted between July 1, 1996, and July 1, 2002, that is not a replacement well will qualify for a 50% tax rate reduction for five years from first production.